arden/cayenne/README.md

 But the web is not just about HTTP requests anymore.
 WebSockets are soon to become available on all major browsers but IE. For this sucker and legacy browsers, there's a collection of hacks that are ugly but work, and thanks to Socket.IO, we don't even have to care.

-Zappa pushes this trivialization a bit further by removing some of the boilerplate, and providing some integration.
+Cayenne pushes this trivialization a bit further by removing some of the boilerplate, and providing some integration.
 The goal is to make messaging feel more like a first-class citizen along with request handling, readily available, instead of an exotic feature you bolt on your app.

 All you have to do to handle bi-directional messaging in your apps is declare the handlers, side by side with your HTTP ones: